New Perspective on Paul: Criticism

-The "New Perspective on Paul" has been a controversial subject and has drawn strong arguments and recriminations from both sides of the debate.
+The "New Perspective on Paul" has been a controversial subject, drawing strong arguments and recriminations from both sides of the debate.

-In 2003 Steve Chalke, after being influenced by "New Perspective" scholars, published a book targeted at a popular audience which made comments that were interpreted as being highly critical of the penal substitution theory of the atonement.
+In 2003, Steve Chalke, influenced by "New Perspective" scholars, published a book targeted at a popular audience that made comments interpreted as highly critical of the penal substitution theory of the atonement.
 This caused an extensive and ongoing controversy among conservative Evangelicals in the United Kingdom, with a strong backlash from laypeople and advocates of the historic Protestant traditions.

 The continuing controversy led to the Evangelical Alliance organising a symposium in July 2005 to discuss the issue.
 A record of this symposium includes a chapter by Chalke and his views are also contained in "the atonement debate".
 A group of three conservative Evangelical theologians responded to Chalke with their book, Pierced for our Transgressions (Crossway Publishing, 2007), which strongly criticised Chalke's position as inconsistent with some evangelical confessions of faith.
-However, N. T. Wright endorsed Chalke and spoke out against the latter book, commenting, for instance, that 'despite the ringing endorsements of famous men, it [Pierced For Our Transgressions] is deeply, profoundly, and disturbingly unbiblical.'
+However, N. T. Wright endorsed Chalke and spoke out against the latter book, commenting, for instance, that "despite the ringing endorsements of famous men, it (Pierced For Our Transgressions) is deeply, profoundly, and disturbingly unbiblical."

-The most outspoken critics of the "New Perspective on Paul" include Douglas Moo, Tom Schreiner, Wayne Grudem, Robert J Cara, John Piper, Sinclair Ferguson, C. W. Powell, Tom Holland, and Ligon Duncan.
-In 2015, John M.G.
-Barclay published Paul and the Gift which re-frames Paul's theology of grace and, in doing so, provides a nuanced critique of the "New Perspective".
-The book has been praised for keeping grace at the center of Paul's theology while illuminating how grace, understood in light of ancient theories of gift, demands reciprocity and thus the formation of new communities based not on ethnicity but the unqualified Christ-gift (much like the "New Perspective").
+The most outspoken critics of the "New Perspective on Paul" include Douglas Moo, Thomas R. Schreiner, Wayne Grudem, Robert J. Cara, John Piper, Sinclair Ferguson, C. W. Powell, the minister and theologian Tom Holland, and Ligon Duncan.
+In 2015, John M. G. Barclay published Paul and the Gift, which re-frames Paul's theology of grace and, in doing so, provides a nuanced critique of the "New Perspective".
+The book presents grace as central to Paul’s thought and, drawing on ancient gift theory, argues that grace generates reciprocal obligations that form communities centered on the unconditioned Christ‑gift, while explicitly affirming the ongoing validity and distinctiveness of Jewish identity and practice.

 Roman Catholic and Eastern Orthodox reactions

 The "New Perspective on Paul" has, by and large, been an internal debate among Protestant biblical scholars.
 Many Roman Catholic and Eastern Orthodox scholars have responded favorably to the "New Perspective", seeing a greater commonality with certain strands of their own traditions.

 Historical Protestantism has never denied that there is a place for good works, but has always excluded them from the doctrine of justification, which Protestant Christians argue is through faith alone, and to which good deeds do not contribute, whether with or without God's grace.
-Since the Protestant Reformation, this has been a line of distinction between Reformed and Lutheran churches.
+This has, since the Reformation, been a line of distinction between Protestantism (both Reformed and Lutheran) and other Christian communions.